 Twitter advises impersonation victims to contact its Terms of Service group.
 But depending on how quickly the profile in question is caught, it may be too late, experts say.

 "The obvious thing is registering yourself first and beat people to it," Hansen said.
 "But as far as the actual act and you're an up-and-coming artist after the fact, there's really very little recourse other than saying to people that this is not me.
 You sort of have to have another way to explain that that is not indeed you, and that can be tricky."

 Enter Knowem.com, which checks the availability of your brand name or name on 120 popular social media sites.
 Michael Streko, the company's co-founder, said up to 20,000 people per month are currently checking its site for phonies.

 "Since a bunch of celebrity names have been twitterjacked, our hits have been through the roof," Streko told FOXNews.com.
 "They're jumping on it now because they don't want to deal with a squatter.
-Unless you start spending money to put out press releases saying that's not your profile or jump through hoops to contact Twitter, it never works out well."
+Unless you start spending money to put out press releases saying that's not your profile or jump through hoops to contact Twitter, it never works out good."